 However, the AI does not tire or get bored of seeing the same thing over and over again, which you can use to your advantage.
 Nobody is saying an app replaces clinical thinking, but used strategically, it most certainly can augment your skills and knowledge.

 Once you’ve come to the differential, you may be pleased to see that many of yours are on this page.
 Like any good differential, there are primary and secondary considerations, worst-case-scenarios, and results broken down by system.
 Most of us probably do something like this every time we see a patient, but this lays it all out in a visually appealing, user-friendly interface.

-Review Almost Any Condition
+Review Any Condition from the Robust Database

 What if the diagnosis is already made?
 We’ve all done a quick online search before seeing a patient with Leriche syndrome listed on their medical history.

 It’s ok to wonder to yourself, “What the *** is that again?
 Are you sure they taught that in medical school?”
 Especially if it’s something you (or anyone else for that matter) rarely see outside of a textbook.

 In this case, just type it into the search bar and go straight to the overview.
 Each condition (even Leriche syndrome) has an accompanying image – the Sympticon (clever, no?) – to give you a quick overview (or reminder) of what you are dealing with.

 It also comes with a concise, no-frills, action-points-only summary of the condition.
 Synopsis, differential, workup, maybe a couple of pearls, treatment, boom.
 Done.
 Perfect for the clinic or on rounds.

 See for yourself.
 Here’s their entry on generalized anxiety disorder.
 I was particularly impressed just how far they’ve been able to branch out from dermatology to other specialties without sacrificing quality.